Astrix3348/signalist_stock-tracker-app/README.md

 for better decision-making.

 ### 🔍 Motivation & Goals
-- Why did you build this app?
-- What problem does it solve?
-- What sets it apart (features / design / architecture)?
+- Building this app in order to get more hands on experience on next.js and various other technologies and to understand typescript.
+- It's and app in which users can view real time stock data which helps people who trade on a daily basis.
+- We are taking widgets from trading view which further simplifies our web interface and directly links to relevant websites to get more info on particular stock.

 ## 📦 Tech Stack & Dependencies
-- Frontend: React + Material-UI
+- Frontend: React + Next.js + shadcn
-- Backend: FastAPI (Python)
+- Backend: betterAuth
-- Any other dependencies / versions (e.g. Python version, npm, databases, APIs)
-- Operating systems / environment assumptions
+- (npm, mongoDb, APIs)

 ## 🛠️ Installation & Setup
 Step-by-step instructions so someone can get it running: